-Examples of wrongdoings include the following, all insofar the public interest is concerned:
+Examples of wrongdoings include the following, all insofar the public interest is involved (non-exhaustive list):

-- i. a breach (or impending breach) of a statutory requirement; - ii. a risk (or impending risk) to public health; - iii. a risk (or impending risk) to human safety; - iv. a risk (or impending risk) of environmental damage; - a risk (or impending risk) to the proper functioning of the Company due to an improper way of taking action or failure to act; a waste (or impending waste) of government funds.
+- i. a breach (or impending breach) of a statutory requirement; - ii. a risk (or impending risk) to public health; - iii. a risk (or impending risk) to human safety; - iv. a risk (or impending risk) of environmental damage; - v. a risk (or impending risk) to the proper functioning of the Company due to an improper way of taking action or failure to act; - vi. a waste (or impending waste) of government funds; - vii. a violation of the Company regulations.